zuozhenggh/learning-library/developer-library/converged-db/oracle-sharding/eshop/eshop.md

   The user will be guided back to the home screen after a successful login.

-3. Click the CATALOG link in the navigation bar to browse the product list.
+3. Click the **CATALOG** link in the navigation bar to browse the product list.
 Tthis module lists all the products in the store by bringing all the rows from Product JSON tables where it exists from all the shard databases, along with a picture and price.

   ![](./images/app3.JPG " ")

   Any of the product tiles on this screen can be clicked to take the user to the product information tab or take the help of Filter option by price/Brand to get the list of specific products.
 You can click on selected product or you can choose to add directly to the cart by click on cart symbol.

   In addition, we can do the text search by directly typing the product information in search bar.
+Here Oracle Fuzzy matching is a method used and it provides an improved ability to process word-based matching queries to find matching phrases or sentences from a database.

   ![](./images/searchproduct.JPG " ")